singhsahilzeeve/Zeeve-read-the-docs/source/Product_configure.md

 A product can be listed as an idea or as full deployable solution.
 Listing it as an idea allows the user to present it to marketplace before even the product is ready or has been implemented.
 Listing it as idea doesn't require any git authorizations or development practices to worry about.

-To publish as an idea, simply select option `Publish as an idea`.
+To publish as an idea, simply select option `Publish my idea`.

 **Configuring as a Product**